deepset-ai/haystack/proposals/text/4284-drop-basecomponent.md

     - `add_store(name, store)`: adds a DocumentStore to the stores that are passed down to the nodes through the `stores` variable.
     - `list_stores()`: returns all connected stores.
     - `get_store(name)`: returns a specific document store by name.
-- Serialization and validation:
-    - `__init__(path=None, metadata=None)`: if a path is given, loads the pipeline from the YAML found at that path.
-Note that at this stage `Pipeline` will collect nodes from all imported modules (see the implementation - the search can be scoped down to selected modules) and **all nodes' `__init__` method is called**.
-Therefore, `__init__` must be lightweight.
-See the Node's contract to understand how heavy nodes should design their initialization.
-Note the `metadata` field, which can be used to carry metadata info.
-Such meta might come useful in Applications (see below) to distinguish Pipelines, tag them, describe them, etc.
-    - `save(path)`: serializes and saves the pipeline as a YAML at the given path.

 Example pipeline topologies supported by the new implementation (images taken from the test suite):